Empirical geodesic graphs and CAT(k) metrics for data analysis: The metric and the geodesic subgraphs

 \subsection{The $d_{\alpha}$ metric for graphs}

-There are a number of options to produce an empirical version of the $d_{\alpha}$ metric, based on the data.
+There are a number of options to define an empirical version of the $d_{\alpha}$ metric, based on data.
 One such option would be to produce a smooth empirical density $f(t)$ followed by numerical integration and optimization to compute the geodesics.
-We prefer a much simpler method based on a graph constructed from the data.
+We prefer a much simpler method based on a metric graph whose vertices are the data points.
 All geodesic computation is then restricted to the graph.
-We list some candidates (see appendix \ref{graphs} for a description of the second and third candidates listed below): \begin{enumerate} \item the complete graph with vertices at the data points and all edges, \item the edge graph (1-skeleton) of the Delaunay simplicial complex with vertices at the data points, \item the Gabriel graph with vertices at the data points. \end{enumerate} The discussion below applies to the complete graph or any connected sub-graph.
-For any such graph, define a version of the $d_{\alpha}$ distance just for edges,
+We list some candidates: (1) the complete graph, (2) the edge graph (1-skeleton) of the Delaunay simplicial complex, (3) the Gabriel graph, (4) the $k$-NN graph, etc. (see, for example, \cite{okabe-2000} for Delaunay complex and Gabriel graph).
+The discussion below applies to the complete graph or any connected sub-graph.

-where $d_{ij} $ is the Euclidean distance from $x_i$ to $x_j$.
-This can be explained by making a transformation

-We refer to this as {\em edge regularization}.
-We then apply $\alpha$ in the usual way to obtain